 Here are some of the best places to stay in in Union Square.

-Here are also some great budget friendly options for those looking to spend a little less on their hotel stay.
-These are spread throughout the city, but most are close to great transit options so you can easily get to Chinatown.
+Here are also some great budget-friendly options for those looking to spend a little less on their hotel stay.
+These are spread throughout the city, but most are close to public transit so you can easily get to Chinatown.

 Chinatown is just steps from Union Square and downtown San Francisco.
 If you are staying in Union Square, you can easily walk over to the events or take one of several transit options.